MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ### Filters

 Filters are provided to help you focus on different aspects of your supply chain.
 Selecting **Filters** in the top right of the command bar brings up a sidebar containing options to filter by.
-Currently filters are provided for facility type and vendor visibility.
-By default, vendor visibility is set to show all uploaded vendors regardless of tiers.
+Filters are currently provided for facility type and vendor visibility.
+By default, vendor visibility is set to show all uploaded vendors regardless of tier.

 ### List